Skip to main content

 Neuser

-Balthasar Niesser, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the ship Der Jager under the command of Skipper Gabriel Wild.
+Balthasar Niesser, a farmer, his wife, Anna, sons (Johann, age 3; Michael, age 1), and [step-]son Heinrich [Milchen] (age 8) arrived from Lübeck at the port of Oranienbaum on 11 June 1766 aboard the snow-brig named Der Jäger under the command of Skipper Gabriel Will.

 They settled in the Volga German colony of Preuss on 15 July 1767.
 They are recorded there on the 1767 census in Household No. 62 along with stepson Heinrich Milchen (age 10).